Embed Code

 A review is an evaluation of a publication, product, service, or company or a critical take on current affairs in literature, politics or culture.
 In addition to a critical evaluation, the review's author may assign the work a rating to indicate its relative merit.

 Reviews can apply to a movie, video game, musical composition, book; a piece of hardware like a car, home appliance, or computer; or software such as business software, sales software; or an event or performance, such as a live music concert, play, musical theater show, dance show or art exhibition.
+Online review platforms also aim to provide a space where buyers can share authentic experiences—positive or negative—and businesses can use this feedback to improve their services.
 In the cultural sphere, The New York Review of Books, for instance, is a collection of essays on literature, culture, and current affairs.

 English